Chapter Camp FAQ

 - Housing at Lake Champion is bunk-style lodges; housing at Camp Andrews is bunk-style rooms and cabins.

-- At both camps, you'll need to bring bedding and be prepared to carry toiletries to and from shower rooms.
+- At both camps, you'll need to bring bedding, and be prepared to carry toiletries and towels to and from shower rooms.

 What track do I sign up for?

 - Talk to your staff worker about the best track for you.

 - In general, manuscript tracks follow a progression: Mark 1 -> Mark 2 -> Genesis.